 There is, however, one realm in which INTPs do seem to consistently find meaning—in the company of their own minds.
 Many will therefore conclude that the solution to their meaning problem entails getting a better grasp on who they are, what truly interests and motivates them, and how they can craft a life and career around those interests.

 If you want to learn more about INTPs, you’ve come to the right place.
 A.J.
-Drenth, the founder of this website and fellow INTP, has written extensively about this type, including penning our in-depth INTP profile as well as the bestselling INTP book worldwide:
+Drenth, the founder of this website and fellow INTP, has written extensively about this type, including penning our in-depth INTP profile and the two bestselling INTP books worldwide: